aryemans/ml_project/midpoint.markdown

 This method was selected for its simplicity, interpretability, and effectiveness when paired with high-quality embeddings like BERT. for its simplicity, interpretability, and effectiveness when paired with high-quality embeddings like BERT.

-### OLD **Classification Models**
-**Once high-dimensional representations of text are generated, the following machine learning models will be tested for classification.**

-**Naïve Bayes (NB), implemented via MultinomialNB in scikit-learn, is a probabilistic classifier that assumes feature independence, enabling efficient training and scalability [3], [4].**

-**Support Vector Machines (SVM), using SVC from scikit-learn, construct hyperplanes for binary classification and leverage kernel functions to handle high-dimensional spaces effectively [1], [4].**

-**Random Forest, implemented with RandomForestClassifier in scikit-learn, aggregates multiple decision trees for classification but requires careful tuning to balance computation time and overfitting risk [1], [4].**

-## OLD**Results and Discussion**
-#### **Metrics**
-**To assess model performance, we will use accuracy, precision, recall, and F1-score.
-Accuracy measures the proportion of correct predictions among total predictions.
-Precision evaluates how many of the predicted positive classifications were actually correct.
-Recall measures the proportion of actual positives correctly classified.
-F1-score balances precision and recall, particularly useful when handling imbalanced datasets.**

-#### **Project Goals**
-**We hope to identify which classification models are the most accurate and have the highest F-1 score.
-The project also considers sustainability and ethical considerations, aiming to find a computationally efficient model that minimizes mis-categorization and overrepresentation of dominant research fields.**

-#### **Expected Results**
-**We expect SVM to perform the best in accuracy and F1 Score due to its suitability for high dimensional text classification [3].
-Naïve Bayes will offer strong results for smaller text but might struggle with complexity and will likely be the most resource-efficient [4].
-Random Forest may overfit but offers interpretability and potential for high accuracy [1].**

 ## Results and Discussion
 ### Quantitative Metrics